jaxontn/nestjs-api-framework/API_Fixes_Documentation.md

 - **Use IDE Tools**: Leverage TypeScript-aware editors (e.g., VS Code) for real-time error highlighting.
 - **Modular Architecture**: Keep services clean and consistent; use DTOs for validation and avoid ad-hoc parameter changes.
 - **Documentation and Standards**: Maintain coding standards and API docs to ensure consistency across the team.
+- **Proper Variable Naming and Scoping**: Use descriptive, unique names for variables in the same scope; refactor large functions into smaller ones to avoid conflicts.
+- **Strong Typing**: Define interfaces for data structures instead of using `any`; use generics and type assertions judiciously to maintain type safety.

 ## Next Steps: Running the API